solayer-labs/solayer-cli/README.md

 ## Configuration

 By default, the script will use the same provider and key pair as specified by "solana config get".
-You can overwrite it by specifying "-k \<path-to-wallet-json-file\>" and "-p \<provider-url\>"
+You can overwrite it by specifying "-k \<path-to-wallet-json-file\>" and "-u \<provider-url\>"

 ## Usage